lamps-wg/cms-kemri/draft-ietf-lamps-cms-kemri.md

 # Security Considerations {#sec-cons}

-The Security Considerations of {{RFC5652}} are applicable to this document.
+The security considerations discussed in {{RFC5652}} are applicable to this document.

 To be appropriate for use with this specification, the KEM algorithm MUST explicitly be designed to be secure when the public key is used many times.
-For example, a KEM algorithm with a single-use public key is not appropriate because the public key is expected to be carried in a long-lived certificate {{RFC5280}} and used over and over.
+For example, a KEM algorithm with a single-use public key is not appropriate, because the public key is expected to be carried in a long-lived certificate {{RFC5280}} and used over and over.
 Thus, KEM algorithms that offer indistinguishability under adaptive chosen ciphertext attack (IND-CCA2) security are appropriate.
 A common design pattern for